0x5ubt13/myToolkit/autoEnum/README.md

                     by 0x5ubt13

 Usage: autoenum [OPTIONS] -t <Single target's IP / Targets file>
 	-a: Again      - Repeat the scan and compare with initial ports discovered.
+	-b: Bruteforce - Activate all fuzzing and bruteforcing in the script.
 	-d: DNS        - Specify custom DNS servers.
 Default option: -n.
 	-h: Help       - Display this help and exit.
 	-p: top Ports  - Run port sweep with nmap and the flag --top-ports=<your input>
 	-q: Quiet      - Don't print the cool banner and decrease overall verbosity.
 	-r: Range      - Specify a CIDR range to use tools for whole subnets.
 	-s: Slower     - Don't use Rustscan for the initial port sweep.
 	-t: Target     - Specify target single IP / List of IPs file.

 Examples:
 	autoenum -t 192.168.142.93